wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 One important environment variable you have access to in `os.environ` is `PYTHONPATH`.

-The URLS stored in `PYTHONPATH` is where Python looks for modules.
+The URLs in `PYTHONPATH` is where Python looks for modules.

-If you naviage to the URL in your `PYTHONPATH`, you can see this for yourself (you should see all of Python’s built-in modules there).
+If you navigate to the URL in your `PYTHONPATH`, you can see this for yourself (you should see all of Python’s built-in modules there).

 Adding directories to this environment variable adds them to Python’s search path when it is looking for modules.